faasm/experiment-base/docs/k8s.md

 All the commands in this file assume you've set up the Python virtual environment for this project as per the [README](README.md).

+These instructions desribe:

+- Setting up k8s tooling like `kubectl` and `kn`
+- Setting up a k8s cluster on VMs

-These instructions are just about setting up k8s tooling, if you have a cluster set up with `kubectl` and `kn` working, you can follow the [Faasm k8s docs](https://faasm.readthedocs.io/en/latest/source/kubernetes.html).
+If you already have a cluster set up with `kubectl` and `kn` working, you can just follow the [Faasm k8s docs](https://faasm.readthedocs.io/en/latest/source/kubernetes.html).

 ## Kubectl